-Who Is the Head of the Household?
+Who Is Head of Household?

 The head of a household is the person who pays more than half of the expenses associated with keeping up the home.
 The head of household must also have a dependent, also called a "qualifying person" living in the home, such as a child or dependent parent.

 Head of Household Versus Single

 Both the head of household and single status apply to individuals who plan to file without listing a spouse on the form.
-To file as a single person you must be unmarried, legally separated or divorced from your spouse as of the last day of the year.
+To file as a single person, you must be unmarried, legally separated or divorced from your spouse as of the last day of the year.

 Benefits of Head of Household

 Head of household filers also enjoy a lower tax rate compared to other statuses.
-In most cases, if you qualify to claim head of household status you should do so instead of checking the "single" box.
+In most cases, if you qualify to claim head of household status, you should do so instead of checking the "single" box.

-Who Is a Dependent or Qualifying Person?
+Dependent or Qualifying Person

-In order to file as head of household you have to list a dependent on your return, but you may wonder who is considered a qualifying person for this status.
+In order to file as head of household, you have to list a dependent on your return, but you may wonder who is considered a qualifying person for this status.
 The dependent can be a child or grandchild, parent, or other relative (like a sibling) who meets all IRS dependent tests.